Exact Bias of Linear TRNG Correctors -- Spectral Approach: Main Results

-Analogously, from the polynomial formula in Corollary~\ref{thm:dist_iid}, we derive the exact characterisation of the $\ell_2$ norm.
-For cryptography, this characterizes the performance of correctors as Rényi entropy extractors, which is known to imply security under indistinguishability applications (e.g., encryption).
+Using ~\Cref{thm:dist_iid}, we next obtain the exact characterization under the $\ell_2$ norm.
+For cryptography, this characterizes the performance of correctors as Rényi entropy extractors, which is known to imply security under indistinguishability-type applications such as encryption.